greypeg/testAssign/README.md

 2)To see if users are inside the db: open another terminal

-inside the project folder (folder name: test) run this command:
+inside the project folder (you should be in the folder with name: testAssign) run this command:

 npx prisma studio